 And then there’s the DM Mode.
 If playing pre-packaged stories isn’t for you, find four more people (for a total of five), decide between yourselves who’s the storyteller, and go on a custom-made adventure created using DOS2’s fantastic creator, letting you string together locations, adjust their ambience, pick music, add texts… It’s basically what crafting a tabletop RPG game session is like, only in digital format.

 Put down your controllers

-That concludes our subjective list of subjectively greatest split screen co-operative and competitive games on PC.
+That concludes our subjective list of subjectively greatest split screen on PC.
 You’re likely to disagree with it, because we didn’t include a game you consider the best for local multiplayer.
 Let us know in the comments what you pick would have been.

 If you found this article informative, we’re also going to feature some tailored specifically for XO and PS4, listing some of the best local co-op and competitive games for these platforms as well.
 Some might even feature cross-platform multiplayer!
 You won’t know until you check them out.

 And in case you’re missing any title from the list and seek to expand your library in case you need to entertain a nephew or a party of blood hungry friends, head over through our marketplace and grab some.